lucinoboa/Transcriptomics_Coffee-Rust_contrasts/README.md

 # Transcriptomics_Coffee-Rust_contrasts
 This script was developed to perform a contrast-of-contrasts analysis using edgeR to evaluate transcriptional dynamics in coffee plants infected with rust (*Hemileia vastatrix*) with different levels of severity.
-Specifically, it compares the gene expression differences between high vs. low treatments at 24 hours against those observed at 0 hours, to identify genes whose regulation is time-dependent and condition-specific.
+Specifically, it compares the gene expression differences between high vs. low severity at 24 hours against those observed at 0 hours, to identify genes whose regulation is time-dependent and response-specific.

 The workflow includes the following key steps:
 1. Preprocessing of raw counts: loading the count matrix, assigning groups, and filtering lowly expressed genes.